simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-10-29
+<br />**Date image released:**  2024-10-30
+<br />**This image is owned by:**
+Chad Leader

-<br />**Title of the image:**  NGC 602: Stars Versus Pillars from Webb
+<br />**Title of the image:**  NGC 7635: The Bubble Nebula
-<br />**Description for the image:**  The stars are destroying the pillars.
-More specifically, some of the newly formed stars in the image center are emitting light so energetic that is evaporating the gas and dust in the surrounding pillars.
-Simultaneously, the pillars themselves are still trying to form new stars.
-The whole setting is the star cluster NGC 602, and this new vista was taken by the Webb Space Telescope in multiple infrared colors.
-In comparison, a roll-over image shows the same star cluster in visible light, taken previously by the Hubble Space Telescope.
-NGC 602 is located near the perimeter of the Small Magellanic Cloud (SMC), a small satellite galaxy of our Milky Way galaxy.
-At the estimated distance of the SMC, the featured picture spans about 200 light-years.
-A tantalizing assortment of background galaxies are also visible -- mostly around the edges -- that are at least hundreds of millions of light-years beyond.
+<br />**Description for the image:**  What created this huge space bubble?
+Blown by the wind from a star, this tantalizing, head-like apparition is cataloged as NGC 7635, but known simply as the Bubble Nebula.
+The featured striking view utilizes a long exposure to reveal the intricate details of this cosmic bubble and its environment.
+Although it looks delicate, the 10 light-year diameter bubble offers evidence of violent processes at work.
+Seen here above and right of the Bubble's center, a bright hot star is embedded in the nebula's reflecting dust.
+A fierce stellar wind and intense radiation from the star, which likely has a mass 10 to 20 times that of the Sun, has blasted out the structure of glowing gas against denser material in a surrounding molecular cloud.
+The intriguing Bubble Nebula lies a mere 11,000 light-years away toward the boastful constellation Cassiopeia.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/NGC602_Webb_5863.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2410/BubbleRed_Leader_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).